Giants vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-John Brebbia will start for the San Francisco Giants on Tuesday against Charlie Blackmon and the Colorado Rockies.
+Logan Webb is starting for the San Francisco Giants on Wednesday against Charlie Blackmon and the Colorado Rockies.
 First pitch is at 8:40 PM ET at Coors Field.

-The favored Giants have -140 moneyline odds against the underdog Rockies, who are listed at +115.
-The over/under is 11.5 runs for this contest.
+Bookmakers list the Giants as -210 favorites on the moneyline, while giving the underdog Rockies +170 moneyline odds.
+San Francisco is favored on the run line (-2.5 with +105 odds).
+An 11-run over/under is set in the matchup.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.